Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Redundant gauge symmetries and constraints

 \subsection{Infinitesimal localizable symmetries}

 In the conformal picture, the boundary-preserving gauge transformations are constant on $\partial\hat{\Sigma}$ and the unphysical transformations vanish on $\partial\hat{\Sigma}$.
 The physical gauge group therefore equals a copy of $G$ on the boundary, viewed as the global gauge group of constant transformations.
 But a weakness of this conclusion is that it seems to depend on the choice of asymptotic boundary conditions for the fields.
 If we really want the weakest possible conditions that still ensure a finite Lagrangian, i.e. fall-off with order $\mathcal{O}(r^{-3/2-\epsilon})$ on $\alpha_A$ (and therefore $A$ itself) and on $\mathcal{E}=*E$, then the conformal analysis is inapplicable because the conformal factor $K\sim r^{-2}$ suppresses the radial components of the 1-forms too strongly.
-This issue can be remedied, however, by noting that gauge parameters $\xi$ which preserve $\mathcal{O}(r^{-3/2-\epsilon})$ fall-off, i.e. which are such that $\partial_i\xi\to 0+\mathcal{O}(r^{-3/2-\epsilon})$, must satisfy $\xi\to\text{const}+\mathcal{O}(r^{-1/2-\epsilon})$ (although the converse does not hold, think e.g. of $\sin(r)/r$).
-Indeed, taking $\xi$ to be real-valued for simplicity (but with obvious generalization to cases other than $G=U(1)$), by the fundamental theorem of calculus:
+This issue can be remedied, however, by means of the following result. \begin{proposition} Gauge parameters $\xi$ which preserve $\mathcal{O}(r^{-3/2-\epsilon})$ fall-off, i.e. which are such that $\partial_i\xi\to 0+\mathcal{O}(r^{-3/2-\epsilon})$, must satisfy $\xi\to\text{const}+\mathcal{O}(r^{-1/2-\epsilon})$ (although the converse does not hold, think e.g. of $\sin(r)/r$). \end{proposition}

+\textit{Proof.} Taking $\xi$ to be real-valued for simplicity (but with obvious generalization to cases other than $G=U(1)$), by the fundamental theorem of calculus: